Kidney Cancer

 So I believe the gold standard for larger tumours is a laparoscopic removal of the tumour.

-The advantage for patients is they still have their kidney left, there’s less complications down the track and particularly if you have kidney stones for example it’s very important to do a part resection.
+The advantage for patients is they still have their kidney left, there’s less complications down the track9 and particularly if you have kidney stones for example it’s very important to do a part resection.

-So increasingly in the United States, the number of robot assisted partial nephrectomy operations are increasing dramatically.
-I believe we will eventually follow this trend and that this will probably be the gold standard for small kidney tumours.
+So increasingly in the United States, the number of robot assisted partial nephrectomy operations are increasing dramatically10 I believe we will eventually follow this trend and that this will probably be the gold standard for small kidney tumours.

 So I think it’s imperative when patients have kidney tumours they should look at all their options, they should consider them, ensure or check with their surgeons whether they’re suitable for a partial resection rather than complete removal.

-The other very interesting thing about kidney tumours is their biological activity and there are a whole lot of extra treatments that are now available where it’s been shown that the prognosis or the cure rate for kidney cancer even when it’s spread has been improved with the use of these new agents.
+The other very interesting thing about kidney tumours is their biological activity and there are a whole lot of extra treatments that are now available where it’s been shown that the prognosis or the cure rate for kidney cancer even when it’s spread has been improved with the use of these new agents.11

 So kidney cancer is a very, very interesting topic, it’s imperative for patients to be fully assessed I believe and I think whenever possible once you perform a partial nephrectomy be it via an open, a laparoscopic or a robotic assisted method.